Cyanne-Jones/hangin-in-there-with-jordan-and-cyanne/README.md

 A motivational repo, by **Cyanne Jones** & **Jordan Farelli**.

-As second week conquerers of Mod 1 in Front End Program at [Turing](https://turing.edu/), we are extremely proud of this page and what it provides to you!
+As second week conquerers of Mod 1 in the Front End Program at [Turing](https://turing.edu/), we are extremely proud of this page and what it provides to you!

 ## GET INSPIRED!!!